Mount Kilimanjaro is the Earth’s Highest Free-Standing Mountain

 There is one major thing that the ice melt has already made possible, tourism.
 Every year, an estimated 30,000 or more people from all over the world visit Tanzania in an attempt to climb Kilimanjaro.
 Thousands don’t’ reach the summit.
 They either suffer from altitude sickness, get hypothermia, simply lack willpower, or worse, die.

 So why do they do it?
 More importantly, should you attempt it?
 Everyone’s reason is different, however, there are some similarities.

 It shouldn’t come as a surprise that many outdoor enthusiasts want to “conquer” Kilimanjaro.
-Especially with the popularity of social media like Instagram, it has really made many people’s bucket shortlists.
+Especially with the popularity of social media like Instagram, has really made many people’s bucket shortlists.
 People like to achieve goals and climbing Kilimanjaro is a big achievement.